Britain risks EU clash over RBS bailout terms

-LONDON/BRUSSELS (Reuters) - Britain's plan to free Royal Bank of Scotland (RBS.L) from an obligation to sell more than 300 branches risks a clash with the European Commission weeks before the government is due to start formal talks to leave the trading bloc.
+LONDON/BRUSSELS, Feb 21 (Reuters) - Britain's plan to free Royal Bank of Scotland from an obligation to sell more than 300 branches risks a clash with the European Commission weeks before the government is due to start formal talks to leave the trading bloc.

 European regulators originally told RBS to sell the branches by 2013 to prevent the state-backed bank, Britain's largest small-business lender, from having an unfair advantage.
 The sale was one of the conditions attached to RBS's 45.5 billion pound ($55.87 billion) state bailout in the financial crisis.